Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 ~/klippy-env/bin/pip install -v numpy
 ```
-- It's also necessary to compile firmware for Raspberry Pico, enter the following commands (one at a time):
+- It's also necessary to compile firmware for Fysetc Portable Input Shaper, enter the following commands (one at a time):
 ```
 cd ~/klipper/
 make menuconfig